-Customers sometimes ask whether it’s really worthwhile purchasing a product like PowerTech Network Security to protect IBM i data from the potential threat of unauthorized access by PC users on the network.
+Customers sometimes ask whether it’s really worthwhile purchasing a product like Powertech Exit Point Manager to protect IBM i data from the potential threat of unauthorized access by PC users on the network.
 They say, “Why not just develop it ourselves?
 After all, there are many tools available to make this easy, right?”

-Before you commit the resources to develop an in-house solution, read our list of issues to consider.
-Hopefully, you’ll understand that it’s neither easy nor cost-effective to set up and monitor your own in-house solution.
+Before you commit the resources to develop an in-house solution for exit point security, read our list of issues to consider.
+You might decide it’s neither easy nor cost-effective to set up and monitor your own in-house solution.

 IBM might add new exit points with each new release of IBM i.